 The maps below show the extent of the flying-fox camps at their peak in April 2016 when prolific spotted gum flowering brought unprecedented numbers to the region and the latest extent of the camps in May 2019.

 The extent of flying-fox camps at their peak in April 2016

-The extent of flying-fox camps in May 2018
+The extent of flying-fox camps in Batemans Bay in May 2019

-Flying-fox activity in Eurobodalla Shire has been monitored regularly since their arrival for the 2017-2018 season, with weekly monitoring reports sent to the Office of Environment and Heritage.
+Flying-fox activity in Eurobodalla Shire has been monitored regularly since their return for the 2017-2018 season, with weekly monitoring reports sent to the Office of Environment and Heritage.